If you are pregnant, please contact:

 Students may be excused from mandatory courses for medical check-ups and breastfeeding (§7 MuSchG).

 Many institutes and facilities provide special rooms for pregnant and breastfeeding students and parents to help them better reconcile work/study and family life.
-At Leibniz Universität there are breastfeeding and recovery rooms, study and recreation rooms and parent-child offices.
+At Leibniz Universität there are breastfeeding and recovery areas, study and recreation rooms and parent-child offices.
 You can find an overview here: Parent-child rooms and offices.

 For the interruptions in work during the maternity protection periods (6 weeks before and 8 weeks after childbirth), employees can receive compensation benefits.